-- We then talk about where they are in that process.
+- We then talk about where they are in that post-secondary planning process.
 If it’s college, where are they in the application process?
 If it’s work, they already have a certification or a job secured?
 If it’s military, have they taken the ASVAB or met with a recruiter yet?

 - If they’re headed to college and we’re checking on the status of that process, we look at the schools they are applying to or thinking about applying to.
 Are they using the Common App, Coalition App, or are they applying directly to the institution?
 I show them how to send their transcripts to these schools or how to request them from me.
 I make sure they know how to send their SAT and ACT test scores through the respective testing agencies.